 While it’s nice to know your systems work together to help you out, if we continue on this tunnel-vision path, we may end up weakening other systems in return.
 Unaddressed stress can have some serious repercussions, if you surpass the 4 stages of adrenal fatigue, you may enter insufficiency or exhaustion, which could manifest as an autoimmune condition.
 So how do you know if you’re experiencing adrenal fatigue?

-You're Feeling Overwhelmed by Life
+1. Feeling Overwhelmed by Life

 So many of us put self-care at the bottom of our to-do list.
 If you’re not balancing your busy lifestyle you may be printing your ticket to burnout city.
 It’s ok to be a go-getter with over-achiever tendencies, but a key to your success resides in your self-care practices, not just how hard you can work.
 Because let’s be real, how can you be your best if you don't feel your best?
 You can’t and you can only fake it for so long.
 If you’re feeling overwhelmed by life, take a step back and check-in with yourself.

-You're not Sleeping Well
+2. Not Sleeping Well

 Ideally, we should all be getting between 7 to 9 hours of uninterrupted sleep each night.
 Your body needs this time to recover, reset and recharge for a new day.
 You should wake up every morning feeling refreshed and energized.
 However, many of us are actually being counter-productive by giving up sleep to continue with more work.
 Unless you’ve actually found the 25th hour in the day, all of this busy-bee behaviour throws off your balance and makes it harder for you to fall/stay asleep.
 It's time to introduce a healthy new habit to improve your rhythm.
 Here are 5 Tips for Better Sleep:

-You Feel Exhausted After Working Out
+3. Exhausted After Working Out

 Exercise should make you feel more energized, it shouldn't make you exhausted and fatigued afterwards.
 Physical stress can be troublesome for your adrenal glands - too much exercise can actually do the opposite of what you want.
 If your workouts make you feel drained for the rest of the day — what you’re doing isn’t working for your body right now.
 Switch up your routine when you’re feeling overworked – take part in lower-intensity exercises to create more balance.
 Don’t underestimate the power of a nature walk, pilates, and an at-home yoga session.
 Support yourself in feeling better, not worse.